NomiChirps/tplp2/README.md

 ## TODO / Notes

+- [ ] P1: motor speed pulsates while microstepping. fix this! it's important!
+- [ ] don't like the pid algorithm from wikipedia. the proportional term is weird. let's find another one
 - [ ] statically allocate all the instances of my hardware classes. we aren't going to be adding a third stepper motor at runtime, you dork.
   - [x] done for StepperMotor
 - [ ] Milestone: Paper Tensioning